 Our Certified Raw Materials

-- We do not use palm oil.
+- Palm oil: We do not use palm oil.
 The use by suppliers is 100% certified.

-- We work to certify that all our packaging comes from sustainable sources and complies with approved forest management practices.
+- Packaging: We work to certify that our packaging comes from sustainable sources and complies with approved forest management practices.
+100% of our fiber-based packaging comes from certified sources.